The Hanger

 ‘We wanted the home to be as low-maintenance and future-proofed as possible’, continues Bernie.
 ‘The kids had flown the nest, so we wanted to downsize and build something that we could enjoy – rather than spend every weekend working through long to-do lists.’

 A factor that saw them elect to use a product for their exterior walls that is normally reserved for the roof.
-Working alongside Miles Construction to achieve this unusual cladding request was CS Roofing Canterbury
+Working alongside Miles Construction to achieve this unusual cladding request was CS Roofing Canterbury.

 As specialist installers in longrun iron roofing for the residential, commercial and architectural markets, they are no strangers to innovative design decisions, and relished being hands-on with this project.